 Careers in Data Science

-If the government and market get their wish, the world will be seeing a lot more “data science” people in the future.
+If the government and market get their wish, the world will see a lot more “data science” people in the future.
 It’s up to you if you want to be one of them.